Photo: WFP/Leni Kinzli

 What’s Happening in Sudan?
 Explainer on the Current Conflict and Its Effects on Humanitarian Aid to Civilians

-In the past few weeks, fighting between military groups in Sudan has resulted in multiple civilian injuries and casualties.
-You may have read or seen reports on the rush to evacuate United States citizens out of the country.
-Humanitarian organizations are working to deliver aid and ensure the safety of its staff in this rapidly evolving situation.
+Over the past year, fighting between military groups in Sudan has created a humanitarian crisis, with catastrophic levels of death, displacement and hunger.
+Humanitarian organizations are working to deliver aid as quickly as possible and ensure the safety of their staff in this rapidly evolving situation.

-This sudden burst of conflict might be surprising, but it’s just the latest in a complex of history of war in Sudan.
-We’ll briefly explain what’s happening in Sudan, the history of how the conflict got here and how it’s affecting Sudanese civilians.
+This conflict is just the latest in a complex history of war in Sudan.
+We’ll briefly explain what’s happening in Sudan, the history of how the conflict evolved and how it’s affecting Sudanese civilians.

 What Is Going on in Sudan Right Now?

-65% of Sudan’s people live under the poverty line.
+65% of Sudan’s people live in poverty.
 Before this recent conflict erupted, 15 million people (30% of the population) already faced extreme hunger.
-In recent years, the impacts of the climate crisis have resulted in severe droughts and floods across the country which have made food even harder to find or afford.
+In recent years, the compounding impacts of the climate crisis have resulted in severe droughts and floods which have made food even harder to find or afford.

 The current violence has the potential to plunge millions more into poverty and hunger.